Flower Mound High School: History

 In January 2008, Moon announced that FMHS would undergo an expansion adding a third gymnasium and a second band room, to be completed in May 2009.

-In spring 2008, LISD began random drug testing of all high school students in extracurricular and co-curricular groups; 75 weekly random students from FMHS were tested that spring, and 48 students per week were tested for the 2008–09 school year.
+In spring 2008, LISD began random drug testing of all high school students in extracurricular and co-curricular groups; 75 weekly random students from FMHS were tested that spring and 48 students per week were tested for the 2008–09 school year.

-In May 2011, it was announced that Moon would retire and pass the leadership to Sonya Lail.
+In May 2011, it was announced that Paul Moon would retire and pass the leadership to Sonya Lail.